ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 Creating an ``otslm`` class interface
 =====================================

-In order to use OTSLM classes, such as ``otslm.utils.ScreenDevice`` we need to construct and instance of the object, call its methods and clean up the instance once we are done.
+In order to use OTSLM classes, such as :class:`+otslm.+utils.ScreenDevice` we need to construct and instance of the object, call its methods and clean up the instance once we are done.
 LabVIEW only supports creating function and script interfaces for Matlab.
 In order to work around this, we can write a dispatch method which creates the class instance and